-DSISD’s proposed budget is prepared by the Superintendent and Chief Financial Officer, with participation of campus and department stakeholders within the provision of the Strategic Plan and state-mandated guidelines for programs.
+DSISD’s proposed budget is prepared by the Superintendent and Assistant Superintendent of Finance and Operations, with the participation of campus and department stakeholders within the provision of the Strategic Plan and state-mandated guidelines for programs.

 Dripping Springs ISD builds its budget priorities around its vision and mission, while also meeting the challenges accompanied by student growth.
 In following those priorities, the district’s charge is to monitor spending in a way that results in the most efficient use of resources, within the limitations and mandates placed upon public schools by statute and regulations.
 A tight alignment is maintained between the overall budget and the district/school planning that helps DSISD be more efficient in meeting established priorities.

 The budget includes four basic segments for review and evaluation: